Skip to Content

 Behavior Management Strategies

-Challenging behaviors are prevalent with autistic children, but it’s not because they are choosing to be “bad” or wanting to upset you.
-These behaviors stem from being unable to communicate effectively in other ways.
+Challenging behaviors are prevalent with autistic children, but it’s not because they are choosing to be “bad” or want to upset you.
+These behaviors stem from being unable to communicate effectively, not having strong social-emotional skills, sensory challenges, and distinct anxiety.

 Sources – PBIS , KQED